 If you are heading to Paris, you should know that many museums and châteaux will be at full capacity.
 For places like the Louvre Museum, Eiffel Tower, and Château de Versailles, you should buy tickets in advance to avoid disappointment.

 There are also several large concerts during the month, the largest being Rock en Seine in Paris that is in the last week of August.
 Expect the Paris metro to be quite hot and sticky, in which case you may want to take a hop-on-hop-off bus instead.

 As I mentioned, this is a prime holiday month for the French, so towns and villages along the West coast of France as well as along the French Riviera will be quite crowded.
 However, most towns and cities ramp up their service during the summer months so don’t let that put you off from visiting.

 However, with hotels and restaurants quickly reaching capacity, you will have to reserve early.
-The beaches will be crowded so look for smaller beaches outside the city center for more space and tranquility.
+The beachs in town will be crowded so look for smaller beaches outside the city center for more space and tranquility.

 In addition, you should note that many places in France do not have air-conditioning.
 With heatwaves common in August, you will have to check that the places you reserve offer that facility.

 If you plan to go hiking around Les Calanques and in other mountainous areas, check in advance to see if the national parks are open as they are often closed for risk of forest fires.